Lightcurve Analysis Tool for Transiting Exoplanets

 The average flux in and out of the marked event(s) and the differences between the two.

-The average flux of the target pixel file with the locatiosn of nearby stars (magnitude < 15) indicated (GAIA DR2 queried).
+- The average flux of the target pixel file with the locations of nearby stars (magnitude < 15) indicated (GAIA DR2 queried).

-(optional) Two simple BLS plots.
+- (optional) Two simple BLS plots that look for periodic signals in the data.
 The second with the highest detected signal-to-noise transits from the initial run removed.

 - The FFI mode currently does not plot the nearby stars lightcurves (will be implemented soon).